CommunityOfCoders/Inheritance-2021/stock-market-analyser_TeamSTAR.md

 <table>
   <tr>
     <td>
-A web or computer application to analyze the current trends in the stock a user chooses.
+A blazing fast web application to analyze the current trends in the stock a user chooses.
 The app applies a variety of algorithms to make the analysis of the user easier based on historical data from the exchanges.
-ML is also used within these algorithms.
+An ML price predictor is also implemented.
 <br><br>
       The <i>key features</i> of <strong>stock market analyzer</strong>:
       <ul>